Back to Living Real Change

 Many people with diabetes are aware that stress and illness can cause blood sugar fluctuations, but did you know changes in temperatures can affect blood sugar levels and lead to false readings?
-Sabrina Rene, M.D., an endocrinologist at Piedmont, explains how temperature can produce blood sugar highs and lows and how they can affect diabetes testing supplies.
+Sabrina Rene, M.D., an endocrinologist, explains how temperature can produce blood sugar highs and lows and how they can affect diabetes testing supplies.

 Effects of warm weather on diabetics